mgorski/DevZone/API/README.md

             "FROM_FIELD_ID" : {
                 "created_on"    : "2009-01-01 00:00:00",
                 "email"         : "me@emailaddress.com",
-                "name'          : "My From Name"
+                "name"          : "My From Name"
             },
             "FROM_FIELD_ID" : {
                 "created_on"    : "2009-01-01 00:00:00",
                 "email"         : "also.me@another-emailaddress.com",
-                "name'          : "My Other Name"
+                "name"          : "My Other Name"
             }
         }
 ```